 How do I get a seller's permit in Nebraska?

-You can apply for a sales tax license online at the Department of Revenue website.
+You can apply for a sales tax license on the Department of Revenue's website.

 How do I register a business name in Nebraska?

 You can register your business name with the Nebraska Secretary of State.
-You can visit the SOS website for the appropriate documentation.
+The SOS website contains the appropriate documentation.

 How do I get a Nebraska tax ID number?